loveencounterflow/steampipes/README.md

   method of *another* instance of the SteamPipes library, then that transform will get to see the `first` value, but *not the `last`*; presumably, this is caused by the buckets not being shared between the pipeline at large and the transform?
+* [ ] obscure bug: when a push source is used with a stream that comes from another instance of the SteamPipes library (as in, `( require 'pathA/steampipes' ).new_push_source()` is used in a pipeline that is activated by) `( require 'pathB/steampipes' ).pull pipeline...`) and error with message `^steampipes/pullremit@7003^ expected an iterable, a function, a generator function or a sink, got a object` results.
+The message should at least hint point at the probable error cause or be avoided at all.